fletchjp/MERG-Arduino-Software/TestEncoder/ControllerReadEncoder/README.md

 ## ControllerReaderEncoder

-Test of reading encoder data using I2C from a module based on Martin Da Costa's code.
+Test of reading encoder data using I2C from a module based on Martin Da Costa's library code.